dbushell/dbushell-2k15/src/data/blog/2013/2013-03-18-the-flat-build.md

 As long as you're not introducing more work than you're going to save — which is the whole point — I'm all for choosing the tools that suit you and your team.
 Personally, things like CoffeeScript and HTML abstractions are a step too far for me.
 I can't however deny other people find them more productive.
 If I'm not working independently on a project it'd be ignorant of me to default to this Grunt set up.
 That's the important decision.

-<p class="p--small">_(For some reason — maybe it is irrational — I have a deep hatred for CoffeeScript but ranting here would totally default my own points so I'll hold my tongue!)_</p>
+🤫 _(For some reason — maybe it is irrational — I have a deep hatred for CoffeeScript but ranting here would totally default my own points so I'll hold my tongue!)_